 When is Sargassum Season?

 Peak sargassum season runs from March through August, with the heaviest arrivals typically in May and June.
-The winter months (December to February) usually see minimal seaweed.
+The winter months (December to February) usually see minimal seaweed—another reason to visit during high season.

 How St Barts Manages the Issue